 Another trend in eCommerce is subscription payments.
 Whether customers want to try new products, or need to receive definite categories of goods regularly and without useless hassle, a subscription is a perfect choice for good money.
 Experts will put the best products into curated subscription boxes – and then send them right to the customer’s door, on a schedule.

 Take a look at several online stores that specialize in different categories: Graze for groceries, Ipsy for beauty products, StitchFix for clothing, Scentbird for perfumes, KiwiCo for kids’ projects, and Cratejoy for large multi-product online marketplaces.

 One of our clients, Atlantic Coast Brands, a large cosmetics company, 500 Inc., has online stores for 6 brands that are presented with hundreds of landing pages to sell their products.

-The orders and shipments are integrated with the company’s custom ERP that tracks the orders form affiliates’ websites and calculates the appropriate commission.
+- The orders and shipments are integrated with the company’s custom ERP that tracks the orders from affiliates’ websites and calculates the appropriate commission.

 How to Apply This to Your Business

 If you're an existing eCommerce business, you are probably constantly searching for ways to enhance the customer experience and increase revenue.
 The modern features can help by collecting and analyzing customer preferences and using this information to multiply their overall satisfaction.
 This will allow you to focus your offers more strategically, and make your services more useful and attractive.